-Mind Blank (Sp): At 10t h level, the spymaster can become immune to all mind-affecting spells and divinations by rigorously silencing her mind.
-Using mind blank is a standard action, and the spyrnaster can do it a number of times per day equal to 3 + her Intelligence modifier.
+Mind Blank (Sp): At 10th level, the spymaster can become immune to all mind-affecting spells and divinations by rigorously silencing her mind.
+Using mind blank is a standard action, and the spymaster can do it a number of times per day equal to 3 + her Intelligence modifier.
 This ability works exactly like a mind blank spell cast by a 15th-level sorcerer, except that it affects the spymaster only and its duration is 10 minutes.

-See Complete Divine TEMPLE RAIDER OF OLIDAMMARA
+TEMPLE RAIDER OF OLIDAMMARA